paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-101-general.md

 ## § 10104.
 Requirement to report sexual offenses
 **(a) Mandatory Reporting by Responsible Entity of a Vessel.—**

-(1) **In general.—** — The responsible entity of a vessel shall report to the Commandant any complaint or incident of harassment, sexual harassment, or sexual assault in violation of employer policy or law, of which such entity is made aware.
+(1) **In general.—** — The responsible entity of a vessel shall report to the Commandant any complaint or incident of sexual harassment or sexual assault in violation of employer policy or law or harassment, of which such entity is made aware.

 (2) **Penalty.—** — A responsible entity of a vessel who knowingly fails to report in compliance with paragraph (1) is liable to the United States Government for a civil penalty of not more than $50,000.